The application period for the academic year 2020/21 will start at the end of November 2019. The final deadline for

 - Each programme has its own website, application procedure and deadline (scroll for more information)

 The Doctoral Programme in Governance is a three-year structured doctoral programme with a focus on governance and public policy.
 It familiarises students with cutting-edge research concepts and methods and brings together perspectives from political science, economics, law, sociology, and management.
 Interested students can select from a variety of advisors and topics. [more]

 The BGTS is the graduate school of the Cluster of Excellence “Contestations of the Liberal Script” (SCRIPTS), which is a joint effort of Freie Universität Berlin in cooperation with Humboldt-Universität zu Berlin, WZB Berlin Social Science Center, Hertie School, and others.
 BGTS builds on the successful programme BTS. [more]

-The DFG Research Training Group "The Dynamics of Demography, Democratic Processes and Public Policies" (DYNAMICS) provides doctoral researchers with a unique and internationally competitive three-year PhD programme in cutting-edge quantitative methods and advanced theories of demography, democracy and public policy.
+The DFG Research Training Group "The Dynamics of Demography, Democratic Processes and Public Policy" (DYNAMICS) provides doctoral researchers with a unique and internationally competitive three-year PhD programme in cutting-edge quantitative methods and advanced theories of demography, democracy and public policy.
 It is a joint endeavour of the Department of Social Sciences at Humboldt-Universität zu Berlin and the Hertie School and funded by the German Research Foundation.
 From fall 2019, a total of 35 doctoral researchers will study the relationship between demographic change, democratic processes and public policy. [more]